(Not) Facing History: The Dilemmas of Teaching the Violent Past

 In my dissertation, I examine the role of history education (or its lack) in post-conflict peacebuilding.
 While many view confronting and teaching youth the past as key to reconciling from it and inspiring a "never again" mindset, many post-conflict governments instead attempt to erase their violent histories, avoiding discussion of them in schools and other public spaces.
 The first part of my dissertation builds a typology and original cross-national dataset of the different approaches to engaging with violent national histories, and theorizes about what makes some countries more likely to engage with their difficult histories than others.
 The second part turns to empirically examining the consequences of teaching vs. suppressing difficult pasts.
 I draw evidence primarily from Nigeria, which has rarely taught youth any of its history in the 55 years since the end of its Biafran Civil War.
 I first conducted an inter-generational survey of 2,590 current secondary school students and their parents to determine whether and what narratives about the Biafran Civil War have spread through families and communities in the absence of formal history education.
 I then ran a field experiment with 3,652 students across 18 secondary schools to see whether teaching youth a fuller story of what happened in the war would reduce lingering inter-ethnic tensions and prejudices.

 I find that, despite peacebuilders’ hopes, constructive engagement with violent history is more likely the endpoint – rather than a driver – of broader reconciliation processes.
-I show countries’ willingness and ability to productively teach their violent pasts depend on whether victims’ grievances have been resolved and perpetrators held accountable.
+I show countries’ willingness and ability to productively teach their violent pasts depend on whether victims’ grievances have been resolved and atrocities' perpetrators held accountable.
 In contexts without these steps, international organization and civil society-driven efforts to teach history are likely to raise the salience of divisions, rather than resolve them.
 Yet at the same time, I show attempts to “forget” the past rarely succeed, instead allowing poorly informed, yet polarizing historical narratives to spread within families and communities.
 Thus, at best, a partial reconciliation – characterized by stability, but latent tension – may be possible in countries unable or unwilling to confront their past.
+These findings highlight the obstacles in the way of full post-conflict reconciliation — especially in countries where violence ended with atrocities' perpetrators retaining power — and raise questions for future research about how to overcome them.

 Objective Outsiders, or Outgroup Saboteurs?
 Poll Worker Identity and Election Trust in Nigeria (with Nicholas Kerr and Amanda Edgell)